 Under the direct supervision of the Project Director, Senior Education Specialist will:

-Take responsibility for the delivery of Component 2 of KPRAP.
+Take responsibility for timely and high quality delivery of Component 2 of KPRAP.

 Oversee the work of the Education Officer, who will support delivery of Component 2.

 Develop a workplan for Component 2 and take responsibility for overseeing the delivery of the workplan.
 This will include but not be limited to: